brouberol/blog/content/celery-best-practices.md

     def send_mail(self, recipients, sender_email, subject, body):
         """Send a plaintext email with argument subject, sender and body to a list of recipients."""
         try:
-            data = _send_mail(recipients, sender_email, subject, body)
+            data = api_send_mail(recipients, sender_email, subject, body)
         except InvalidUserInput:
             raise
         except Exception as exc:
             self.retry(countdown=backoff(self.request.retries), exc=exc)
         return data

 You can see that the ``send_mail`` task implementation only deals with email sending and expected error handling.
-All common behavior, not directly related to what the tasks does, is handled by the abstract base class.
+Everything else is handled by the abstract base class.
 If the common behavior is more complex, this trick can *drastically* reduce the size of each task body and the amount of duplicated code in your tasks.

 **Note**: this example is only here to demonstrate how to share behavior between tasks.
 To properly integrate Sentry with Celery, have a look at [this page](https://docs.getsentry.com/hosted/clients/python/integrations/celery/).